Pickles on FIRE: The 3D Shape Evolution of Simulated Milky Way-Mass Galaxies: Results

 The bottom left panel of Figure \ref{fig:Thelmapoints} shows the shape of Thelma's main progenitor over time, measured using the mass-weighted eigentensor of all stars.
 At $z=0$, the mass-weighted shape is characterized as a thick disk ($C/A \sim 0.4$) and can be interpreted as a weighted average of the archaeological age bins shown in the top left panel.
-Compared to the young stars' shapes, we see much less variation in overall shape of the total star population with time, as might be expected due to the averaging over a larger number of particles.
-Interestingly, however, even the all-star shape goes through periods of elongation.
+Compared to the young stars' shapes, there is much less variation in overall shape of the total star population with time, as might be expected due to the averaging over a larger number of particles.
+Nevertheless, even the all-star shape goes through periods of elongation.
 As with young stars, the main progenitor is much less axisymmetric at intermediate times than we see in intermediate-age populations at $z=0$.

 The bottom right panel presents a quasi-observable measure of shape evolution: the $g$-band luminosity weighted axis ratios at the same lookback times.
-The luminosity-shape evolution is qualitatively similar to the young stars' shape evolution: the shapes move from mostly pheroidal at the earliest times to elongated at intermediate times.
+The luminosity-shape evolution is qualitatively similar to the young stars' shape evolution: the shapes move from mostly spheroidal at the earliest times to elongated at intermediate times.
 At late times, the luminosity-weighted shapes become disky.
 Interestingly, the luminosity-weighted points show some instances of extreme elongation, including one case with $B/A \sim C/A \sim 0.3$.

-Before moving on to present a summary of sample-wide trends, we note that in Appendix \ref{sec:appendix2} we provide similar plots to those shown in Figures \ref{fig:Thelma_pastpresent} and \ref{fig:thelmaevolution} for all of our other simulations (Figures \ref{allgalaxiespastpresent} - \ref{allm12AllStars}).
+Before moving on to present a summary of sample-wide trends, we note that in Appendix \ref{sec:appendix2} we present similar plots to those shown in Figures \ref{fig:Thelma_pastpresent} and \ref{fig:thelmaevolution} for all of our other simulations (Figures \ref{allgalaxiespastpresent} - \ref{allm12AllStars}).
 For all but one of those twelve, the results are similar to those of Thelma.
 The lone exception is m12z, which is experiencing a late-time merger.
 For the rest, which we refer to as ``Milky Way analogs," young stars form in disks at late times, and at early times, their luminosity-weighted and mass-weighted shapes oscillated between elongated and spheroidal over $\sim 1-3$ Gyr timescales.
 The outlier, m12z, has an elongated shape at $z=0$, driven by a merger.
-This may be a clue that mergers are playing a role in driving the elongated shapes that are prevalent among our sample at higher redshifts, though this is a topic that we aim to explore in a future work.
+This may be a clue that mergers play a role in the elongated phases prevalent among our sample at higher redshifts; we return to this question in Section~\ref{sec:dm}.